Online Government Information Reference Sources

 Central Intelligence Agency.

-information, the Dictionary also serves as a companion to geographical literature.
+Dictionary also serves as a companion to geographical literature.

 - Features factorial page spreads and full-color photographs providing wide-ranging perspectives